Sleepypiggi/Work_Notes/docs/2_Insurance/1_Insurance_Overview.md

 # **Insurance Overview**

+## **Basic Information**

+### **Definition**

+Insurance is a contract between an insurance company and customer, whereby the company will make a payout to a pre-specified beneficiary if a pre-specified event occurs.

+Key Terminologies:

+* Contract: Insurance Policy
+* Insurance Company: Insurer
+* Customer: Insured or Policyholder

+### Broad Categories

+life Health Gi

+whereby the insurance company will make a payout to the c

 ## **Understanding Insurance**

 From an economic perspective, every individual owns several assets (wealth, health, wisdom etc) over their life cycle that they must manage to survive, which can be measured through their **financial value**.